San Joaquin/Calaveras County Inside Wireman Apprenticeship Program Information

 - Must appear in person to complete an application form

-- Must present high school or College transcripts showing that you have passed Algebra with a “C” Grade or better (one full year of high school or one semester of College at time of application or no later than Friday at noon
+- Must provide high school or College transcripts showing that you have passed Algebra with a “C” Grade or better (one full year of high school or one semester of College at time of application or no later than Friday at noon

 - Must be physically able to perform the work of the trade and be willing and able to attend ALL required classes or related instruction